 Safe Operating Temperature

-Once PTFE gets over 570°F it starts to break down.
+As discussed in our article, are grill mats safe, once PTFE gets over 570 °F it starts to break down.
 The fumes released as the PTFE deteriorates can cause illness to humans.

 Just like when you’re using a non-stick frying pan, you should never use metal utensils on your grill mat.